usgo/agagd/README.md

 ## Contributing

 We welcome any contributions.
 You could update documentation or our getting started or add a feature or find another way to improve the `AGAGD` application.
-Any contributions should be submitted as Pull Requests (PR).
+Any contributions should be submitted as Pull Requests (PR) with [Conventional Commit(s) Messages](https://www.conventionalcommits.org).
+You can use the [CZ Cli](https://github.com/commitizen/cz-cli) tool if you would like a conventional commit message aid.

 If you new to contributing on Github, take a look a the [First Contributions](https://firstcontributions.github.io/) project.

 ## Requirements